- Mark Pimentel, MD,, Mark Pimentel MD, an associate professor of Medicine and Gastroenterology at Cedars-Sinai.

 Everyone’s rise-and-shine rituals look different—maybe you start your day with meditation or a warm glass of lemon (or lime) water to rehydrate.
 But one thing they should all have in common is a bowel movement, says gastroenterologist Mark Pimentel, MD, associate professor of medicine and gastroenterology at Cedars-Sinai Medical Center in Los Angeles.
 “People often don’t know what 'normal' is when it comes to bowel movements, but you should—in an ideal world—wake up in the morning and have one,” he says.
 “It’s absolutely critical.
 We call it a diurnal pattern, meaning it’s on the clock.
 The physiology of the gut is designed in a way such that when you wake up in the morning, the colon wakes up, contracts, and gets all the material from yesterday in a position in which it can be removed.”

 Not currently on this cycle?
 Consider adopting some of these golden rules of consistently healthy poops, according to doctors.
 (And BTW, if you're pooping regularly but at a slightly different time of day, that's great too.)
+Keep in mind that lying down after eating can also contribute to poor gut health.

 2. You get the gurgles